semrush/intergalactic/website/docs/components/dropdown-menu/dropdown-menu-a11y.md

 ### Roles & attributes

-The list below describes roles and attributes that component already has.
+The following list describes roles and attributes that component already has.

 | Component / element                              | Role / Attribute             | Usage                                                                                                                                            |
 | ------------------------------------------------ | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |